 $ pg_restore --verbose --clean --no-acl --no-owner -h localhost -U myuser -d mydb latest.dump

-PG Backups can be used as a convenient tool to import database dumps from other sources to your Heroku Postgres database.
+PGBackups can be used as a convenient tool to import database dumps from other sources into your Heroku Postgres database.

-If you are importing data as part of the initialization of a new application you will need to first create and configure the app on Heroku before performing the import.
+If you’re importing data as part of the initialization of a new application, you must first create and configure the app on Heroku before performing the import.

 Import to Heroku Postgres

-In order for PG Backups to access and import your dump file you will need to upload it somewhere with an HTTP-accessible URL.
-We recommend using Amazon S3.
+In order for PG Backups to access and import your dump file, you must upload it somewhere with an HTTP-accessible URL.

 Use the raw file URL in the

 HEROKU_POSTGRESQL_COLOR_URL of the database you wish to restore to.
-If no DATABASE is specified, it defaults to the applications current
+You must specify a database configuration variable to restore the database.

-On completion of the import process be sure to delete the dump file from its storage location if it’s no longer needed.
+When you’ve completed the import process, delete the dump file from its storage location if it’s no longer needed.